JMilamber/JMilamber.github.io/README.md

 ## Short Bio

-  <ul>Hi, my name is Jacob and I am currently a senior at Allegheny College with a major in Theatre and a minor in Computer Science.
-I love pretty much anything to do with games: playing them, watching them, and it is my goal to one day be a part of building them as well.
-I am currently learning Unity and video-editing, and hope to find an Internship/Job in game development in the next 1-2 years.</ul>
+  <ul>Hi, my name is Jacob and I am a Graduate of Allegheny College with a Bachelors Degree in Theatre and a minor in Computer Science.
+I love pretty much anything to do with games from playing them, to watching them, to modding them, and it is my goal to one day be a part of developing them as well.
+I have 5 years of experience writing code in both Python and Java.
+Recently I have also learned a great deal of embedded C code.</ul>

   *[Visit my about page to learn more!](https://jmilamber.github.io/about.html)*